 - Obrestad.
 1873 to 1991.

 - Kvassheim.
 1912 to 1990.

 They are now national heritage sites functioning as local cultural centres with various exhibitions.
 Accommodation is also possible in some of them.
-There is a website offering useful information in English about these five and other lighthouses in Norway.
+There is a website offering useful information about these five and other lighthouses in Norway.

 Apart from these rather large buildings there are a number of small harbours and marinas.
 The one at Sele is perhaps the most picturesque of them.
 As we walk the coast we frequently pass old and new boathouses, burial mounds from the Bronze Age and Iron Age, and fortifications from the Second World War set up by the German occupants.

 The painters of the 19th century